-We talked favourite memories and future with the first employees and former directors of IRC.
+We talked about our favourite memories and the future with the first employees and former directors of IRC.

 Hans van Damme (2nd from left) joined IRC in 1970, part-time, in charge of information and documentation.
 Loekie van der Sar joined as secretary in 1970.
 In 1981 Hans became the first director of IRC, when it became an independent foundation.
 Paul van Koppen (1st on the left) joined IRC in 2003 and was director until 2007.
 Nico Terra (1st from right) was IRC's director from 2009 until 2013, when Patrick Moriarty, IRC's current CEO took over.

 LvdS: We were working with a small team of people who were all very passionate about the organisation's objectives.
 There was an atmosphere of togetherness, with enough space for social gatherings [both LB and HvD laugh].

 PvK: When I came to know IRC in 2003, it was a serious and relevant organisation.
 At that time focused on rural communities, and water supply and sanitation.
 I think in essence it is still a very serious and dedicated organisation.